-- Provide clear and agreed guidance for key partner agency staff when considering use of the powers to close premises associated with persistent disorder or nuisance. - Identify the key issues and stages in the 'Closure' process.
+- Provide clear and agreed guidance for key partner agency staff when considering the enactment of the Closure of 'Class A Drugs' Premises legislation. - Identify the key issues and stages in the 'Closure' process.

-1.2 Aims and Objectives:
+1.2 Aims and Objectives

 The aims and objectives of this partnership protocol are to;